elixir-lsp/elixir-ls/README.md

 <dt>elixirLS.languageServerOverridePath</dt><dd>Absolute path to an alternative ElixirLS release that will override the packaged release</dd>
 </dl>

-## Debugger configuration options
+## Debug Adapter configuration options

-Below is a list of configuration options supported by the ElixirLS Debugger.
-Configuration options can be supplied via the debugger launch configuration.
-Please refer to your editor's documentation on how to configure debugger adapters.
+Below is a list of configuration options supported by the ElixirLS Debug Adapter.
+Configuration options can be supplied via launch configuration.
+Please refer to your editor's documentation on how to configure debug adapters.

 <dl>
   <dt>startApps</dt><dd>Run `mix app.start` before launching the debugger.
 Some tasks (such as Phoenix tests) expect apps to already be running before the test files are required.
 Defaults to `false`.</dd>